Planning Commission defers vote on Brookhaven zoning ordinance rewrite

 The massive Brookhaven zoning rewrite was stalled for one month after Planning Commission members decided Sept.
 5 they needed more time to tweak and understand final changes before voting on the proposed ordinance.
 The commission will take up the zoning rewrite again at its Oct.
 3 meeting.

 The Planning Commission took up the “public hearing” draft of the zoning ordinance during its work session and regular meeting.
-Questions raised varied from Airbnb regulations, workforce housing zoning requirements, if it’s appropriate to lift the special land use permit requirement for backyard cottages, limiting the amount of impervious surface on certain lot sizes, carport construction restrictions and also the time allotted for applicants to speak before the Planning Commission.
+Questions raised varied from workforce housing zoning requirements to the time allotted for applicants to speak before the Planning Commission.

 “I think we’re so close … that we would be doing a disservice to the council” if a vote was taken without complete understanding, Chairperson Stan Segal said.
 “If we don’t do it, they [the council] will have to defer.”